unbounce/sb-sample-extension/README.md

 - Look for README that provides a summary of the purpose of the App and any good to knows about the code,
 - Run the app within Smart Builder.
 We should be able to install the App to the Builder and add it as either a section or a slot.
 We will point out any runtime errors or logs that should not be in production.
 - Ensure directory and file structures make sense.
 Schemas, sections, components, controls, utilities, test files, etc.
 - Note anything that raises a security concern or steers away from the above coding practices.
-The goal here is not to change your code, but make it easy to read and allow you to debug more efficiently in the future.
+Again, the goal here is not to change your code, but make it easy to read and allow you to debug more efficiently in the future.
 An example is a refactoring suggestion to make the schema simpler.
 - We may make a design suggestion if necessary.
-A control should not take full height of the browser page (unless it's a modal, and even then it's questionable).
+For example, a control should not take full height of the browser page (unless it's a modal, and even then it's questionable).
 - Ensure the code has no issues, and can be transpiled into a single JavaScript file.
 We will check if static assets are needed.